clarkedarkmatter/carrieforky-0d637/content/pages/index.md

           ![](/images/278571611\_119086514089983\_2838702641208173329\_n.jpg)
-      - question: How can we lower the cost of living in our area?
+      - question: What about inflation?
         answer: >
           Government spending should be within our means.
 We should be using our tax dollars more efficiently, especially during times of inflation.